§ TSP-Enabled AI Agent Protocols

 Agent

 An agent is an anatonomous process over a period of time.
 An agent may be powered by various AI technologies which introduce capabilities such as use of natural languages, image and visual signal generation and understanding, use of programming and other online tools, reasoning, and so on.
 In this specification, we assume AI technologies may be used by agents, but they do not have to.
+We also assume AI agents may have persistent memory of data that they come to possess or have access to.
 Unless we make an explicit distinction in certain context, we use the terms agent and AI agent interchangably.
+Figure 1 provides a conceptual framework to define an agent’s main functional components and their interconnections among the components and with external systems.

 TSP-Enabled Agent

-A TSP-Enabled Agent, or TEA, is an agent that is a TSP endpoint, has Verifiable Identifiers (VID), communicates with other TEAs through TSP.
+A TSP-Enabled Agent, or TEA, is an agent that is a TSP endpoint [1].
+As defined in [1], a TSP endpoint has Verifiable Identifiers (VID), communicates with other TEAs through TSP.
 A TEA may also interact with other external systems that are not TEAs.
 A TEA is a unit that can be delegated with authority to take actions and be accounted for for effects of these actions.
 For convenience, we also allow the use of TEA Agent as equivalent to just TEA.
+This specification defines what a TEA MUST, SHOULD, or MAY do.

 Verifiable Identifier

-A Verifiable Identifier is a class of identifiers defined in the TSP specification.
-The TEA uses a sub-class of VIDs that have strong cryptographic verifiability for both control and provenance history.
+A Verifiable Identifier is a class of identifiers defined in the TSP specification [1].
+The TEA uses a sub-class of VIDs that have stronger cryptographic verifiability for both control and provenance history.
+Such proof of continuous control of VID’s key material is necessary to enable long term durable relationships and reputation for TEAs.
+This specification defines detailed requirements to the VIDs used for TEAs.

 Wallet

 As a TSP endpoint, a TEA needs a method to store securely keys and other secrets.
-In this specification, we call such secure data store as a wallet, or a vault, or secure data store.
+In this specification, we call such secure data store as a wallet, or a vault, or secure data store, interchangably.

 Delegation of Authority